According to Jim: Development

 According to Jim was created by Tracy Newman and Jonathan Stark.
 The sitcom was produced by ABC's in-house production company and Newman/Stark, Suzanne Bukinik Entertainment and Brad Grey Television.
-The series was filmed at the CBS Studio Center in Los Angeles.
+Filming occurred at the CBS Studio Center in Los Angeles.
+It was originally announced in May 2001 under the title The Dad, with the pilot being shot sometime in mid-2001.
+In July 2001, the show's title was changed from The Dad to According to Jim.

 Belushi, besides playing Jim, directed 30 episodes and is credited as executive producer.

-Belushi's fictional character Jims band in the series is the real-life House of Blues band The Sacred Hearts, for which Jim Belushi often sings lead.
+Belushi's fictional character Jim's band in the series is the real-life House of Blues band The Sacred Hearts, for which Jim Belushi often sings lead.